ValentinaAng/Sentiment-Analysis-NLP/README.md

      - **Class 0 (negative)**: 1.6%
      - **Class 1 (positive)**: 97.1%
      - **Class 2 (neutral)**: 1.2%

+#### Predictions with Pre-trained model:

+Sentence: It was an awfull trip, the flight was very late and it was so full and smelly
+Prediction: 0, is negative
+Sentence: This is going to be nice trip, can't wait.
+Prediction: 1, is positive

 These predictions align with the expected sentiments of the inputs, demonstrating that the model can provide meaningful predictions for new data.